 In the year 1960, the chess ranking system was developed.
-Players were ranked according to their elo ratings in classical, rapid, blitz and bullet chess.
-The ranking system is adapted by many sports all over the world including soccer, football, baseball, golf, tennis and much more.
-This is yet another sport-like property of chess which helps to recognize it as a sport.
+Players were ranked according to their elo ratings in classical, rapid, blitz, and bullet chess.
+The ranking system is adapted by many sports all over the world including soccer, football, baseball, golf, tennis, and much more.
+This is yet another sport-like property of chess that helps to recognize it as a sport.

 9. Mental Agility In Chess

 Chess is a mind sport and all players must have the mental agility to perform at their highest level.
-Mental agility is usually emphasized in rapid, blitz and bullet games where one has to think fast and make quick decisions based off intuition, experience and gut feeling.
+Mental agility is usually emphasized in rapid, blitz, and bullet games where one has to think fast and make quick decisions based on intuition, experience, and gut feeling.

 All sports have a mental component just like chess.
 In tennis, players must have the mental agility to decide where to move over the court in order to keep the ball from bouncing outside the line.

-The mental component is common through all sport.
-The slight difference between chess and other athletics sport is that these competitive sports may be construed as strategy games that differs only in their physical manifestation.
+The mental component is common throughout all sports.
+The slight difference between chess and other athletics sports is that these competitive sports may be construed as strategy games that differ only in their physical manifestation.

 10. Chess Sparks Global Interest

-It is such a proud moment to witness your fellow country men and women competing in world class tournament such as the Olympic games, World cup and even the World championships.
+It is such a proud moment to witness your fellow countrymen and women competing in world-class tournaments such as the Olympic games, World cup, and even the World championships.